mirzakopic/api-syncagent/docs/publish-resources.md

 A "service" comprises a set of resources within a single Kubernetes API group.
-It doesn't need to be _all_ of the resources in that group, service owners are free and encouraged to only make a subset of resources (i.e. a subset of CRDs) available for use in the platform.
+It doesn't need to be _all_ of the resources in that group, service owners are free and encouraged to only make a subset of resources (i.e. a subset of CRDs) available for use in kcp.

 For each of the CRDs on the service cluster that should be published, the service owner creates a `PublishedResource` object, which will contain both which CRD to publish, as well as numerous other